 What happens if I don’t register for the test?

-If you are applying to a four-year college, that college might not accept you.
+The test is optional for most schools, but if you are applying to a four-year college that requires it, that college might not accept you.

 SAT Testing Dates www.collegeboard.org